Wire collaborates with EY for on-premise end-to-end encrypted messaging app – TechCrunch

 End-to-end encrypted messaging app and service Wire announced a partnership with accounting and consulting company EY.
-Essentially, Wire is providing an on-promise version of its messaging service so that EY can control the servers and use it for their communication needs.
+Essentially, Wire is providing an on-premise version of its messaging service so that EY can control the servers and use it for their communication needs.

 Both companies announced the deal a few weeks ago, and I talked with Wire and EY executives about the thinking behind this implementation.